Skip to Content

 Yes.
 There are toilets at the ferry jetty, Darlington campground, and Darlington Penitentiary Accommodations.

-After reading this you will want to add Maria Island to your bucket list.
+I’m sure that you will want to add Maria Island to your bucket list.
 My overnight stay on Maria Island was one of the best things I did on my visit to Tasmania and I’m sure you’ll love it too.
 If you have questions about visiting Maria Island, Tasmania, let me know in the comments.

 More Tasmania Posts: